Razaik25/BookList/README.md

 By using two functions

 * function bindActionCreators from redux library
-* function mapDispatchToProps from react-redux
+* function mapDispatchToProps from react-redux library